 Governance Committee

-The Governance Committee is charged with regular review of CHADD bylaws, policies, and leadership best practices.
+The Governance Committee establishes policies and monitors their implementation with the goal of leading the organization towards prosperity and sustainability.
+The Governance Committee provides regular review of CHADD bylaws, policies, and leadership best practices.
 The committee also manages the annual nominations process for the CHADD Board of Directors and committees and the annual Board of Directors’ orientation.

 Shirelle F. Pearson, MBA, GBA, Co-Chair